gilansalehi/Capstone/README.md

     }
 } );

-...where the 'headers' object should resemble something like this:
+...where the 'headers' object should resemble something like this (presumably):

 { 'Api-User-Agent': 'MyCoolTool/1.1 (https://example.org/MyCoolTool/; MyCoolTool@example.org) BasedOnSuperLib/1.4'}

+Anyway, that's as far as I've gotten.
+Once I can get the json for a wikipedia Page by putting it's title into an ajax request my project is like 65% complete, and I will have the most bomb-ass seed data of literally all time.
+Any chance you can help me structure an ajax query to avoid the Access Control Allow Origin problem?

+You're the best.

+NOKOGIRI